 All models are always launched folded, and unfolding can be done either at the dock, or while motoring away, even in choppy conditions.
-Folded stability is very good, but it is limited, particularly on bigger boats like the C28 and Cruze 970.
+Folded stability is very good, but it is limited, particularly on bigger boats like the F-28 and F-31.
 Always take care in strong crosswinds and avoid fast tight turns, as it is possible to roll the boat over!
 If necessary, immediately unfold at least one side to avoid any risk.
-The Cruze 970 also has a secondary wider folded beam of 9' 6" which improves folded stability, and if you intend motoring very far while folded, you should use this position.
+The F-31 also has a secondary wider folded beam of 9' 6" which improves folded stability, and if you intend motoring very far while folded, you should use this position.

 Always take care in strong winds while fully folded and with mast up.
 A combination of a fast tight turn and mast windage and weight could cause a roll over in such conditions.
-If in doubt, unfold one or both sides to eliminate this danger.
+If in doubt, unfold one or both sides to eliminate this danger beam recesses, and the tiller is clear.
+Remove the beam locking pins, place your foot on the top of the upper folding strut, grasp the top of the beam and pull downwards, while pushing with your foot.